Scalable authentication and optimal flooding in a quantum network

 They privately decode any keys they can from previous announcements.
 They concatenate these keys with any keys they shared directly with Alice and then split the resulting key in accordance with the ordered list they received.
 These keys are announced XORed with their remaining keys in accordance with the received ordering. \item Stage 4 is repeated for all the required intermediary nodes in the protocol. \end{enumerate} Fig. \ref{sank flood} illustrates the optimal quantum secure flooding protocol applied to an idealised network shown in Fig \ref{directed}.

 Calculation of the optimal flooding protocol requires full knowledge of the network topology.
 It may be possible for malicious users to convince others that actually overlapping paths do not overlap.
 We restrict our work here to the case in which the topology can always be determined.
-We note that due to monogamy of entanglement, every user in an entangled network knows all users with whom they share a direct link (i.e. an entangled state).
-A malicious user therefore cannot successfully falsify the topology as long as his/her neighbours are honest.
-Indeed, depending on the level of trust end users place in each intermediary user, the minimum number of malicious users required to falsify the topology can in principle be calculated for the network; with a sufficiently small number of malicious users, the topology of an entanglement based network is always correctly known.
+We note that all users in our network share entanglement, thus they can distinguish between a direct link with another user as opposed to a link via a trusted node.
+This may enable users to cooperatively and securely map out the network topology despite the presence of some malicious users.